3D printing for SMEs: prototypes & small series

 In the next step, we check the data.
 Typical points we repeatedly see:

-3. Choice of technology and material
+3. Technology and material selection

 4. Sample parts & iterations